-All of these social media sites and more, writer Tyler Curry of The Advocate argues,
+All of these social media sites and more, writer Tyler Curry of The Advocate argues, can ruin a relationship by presenting narrow or outdated views of a person. |

 Most magazine articles would not address the reader as "you" or use phrasing like "your best foot forward", but Curry does this throughout "The Pitfalls of Dating and Mating With Social Media".
 For example, he writes, "If you didn’t already Facebook-stalk the man you're meeting for Friday night plans, you most definitely will afterward.
 The updates he posts, the photos he takes, and the statuses he likes have become equally as important as the words out of his mouth" (Curry 1).
 Using such personal phrasing causes the reader to identify with what Curry is writing about; "you" is much more up-close than "one" or "some people".
 If Curry had used those words, a reader may think, "Oh, other people stalk their dates on Facebook?
 How weird!"
 However, when he uses "you" and "your", the reader thinks, "I've definitely done that from time to time", as they can't hide from it.
 From personal identification with a claim, it is a short jump to identification and agreement with an argument as a whole.